symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

     Secret; h(proof)
     Network; Private Chain

 Once announced, this transaction will remain locked until someone discovers the proof that matches the secret.
-If no one unlocks it before the duration set is reached, the locked funds will be returned back to Alice.
+If no one unlocks it before the :term:`duration <Duration>` set is reached, the locked funds will be returned back to Alice.

 4. Alice **announces TX1 to the private network** and **shares with Bob the secret**.

 .. note:: Bob should retrieve the secret from the chain.
 It is Bob's responsibility to verify the secret correctness.

-5. Bob defines announces the following **SecretLockTransaction TX2** to the **public network**:
+5. Bob defines announces the following :term:`**SecretLockTransaction TX2** <Secret Lock Transaction>` to the **public network**:

 .. csv-table::
     :header: "TX2 Property", "Value"